"Drugs do not restore, but destroy... The God of nature directs the human agent to use natural remedies now." - EGW

 Vita Flex Technique – This is a simple method of applying oils to contact points (or nerve endings) in the feet as well as the hands.

-Raindrop Technique – This special massage technique of applying therapeutic grade essential oils to the feet via Vita Flex and the spine stimulates every organ, muscle, and bone at the cellular level.
+Raindrop Therapy Massage – This special massage technique of applying therapeutic grade essential oils to the feet via Vita Flex and the spine stimulates every organ, muscle, and bone at the cellular level.
 Because this treatment has such as powerful impact on both the physical and emotional level, it is literally changing peoples lives.

 If you live around and/or will be visiting the Palm Springs, California area, please contact me to schedule yourself for a Vita Flex or Raindrop appointment today.